Rewatching ST:TNG after a 20-year break.

 I’d like to have seen more about Jameson’s relationship with Karnas, the one who informs Jameson the terrorists want him and only him to lead the negotiations.
 I say I want to have “seen more,” not “heard more,” because this is a very talky episode, and I think the story calls for us to be more impressed by the make-up transformation than we really are.
-(Yes, it was good for TV in the 80s, but this is Star Trek — we’ve seen aging in better stories such as TOS “The Deadly Years” and even the cartoon episode “The Counter-Clock Incident.”)
+(Yes, it was good for TV in the 80s, but this is Star Trek — we’ve seen cheesier aging effects work in much better stories such as TOS “The Deadly Years” and even the cartoon episode “The Counter-Clock Incident.”)

 Anne seems to exist only to humanize Jameson.
 It’s not her story, so we can’t expect much from her character arc, but perhaps she could be from the planet where the crisis is happening, and perhaps Karnas is ruling now because he displaced Anne’s faction?
 Even if the episode was too crowded to add a scene featuring the terrorists, if Anne had some connection to those terrorists, and Troi sensed Anne had her own mixed feelings, that might have been an interesting complication.

 I found myself feeling embarrassed for guest actor Clayton Rohner, who had to say lines like “The herb and drug combinations are self-administered slowly over a period of two years” and “Aliens are seldom allowed to obtain the process, but I managed it.”
 Meanwhile, Crusher says, “I found traces of chemical substances in his blood and tissue samples, but none of them are in our pharmacopoeia.”
 It’s as if, this early in the series, they weren’t even trying to come up with plausible technobabble.